tylerehc/opensaurus/README.md

 # OpenSaurus

 > A project management tool the generates and stores tokens for completed tasks.
 Tokens are used to vote on project decisions, such as new members, new features, and profit distribution.

+> Multiple projects may be managed within the same instance of OpenSaurus.
+In multi-project networks, the same token(s) rewarded for a task is used to vote on both project and network decisions.

 ## Quick Start